mkantrr/personal-turing-test-chatbot/README.md

 _You may find the instructions to set up this chatbot locally on your computer here._

-1. Get an [OpenAPI](https://platform.openai.com/account/api-keys) key from your already made OpenAI account or by signing up at [OpenAI](https://openai.com/).
+1. Get an [OpenAPI](https://platform.openai.com/account/api-keys) key from your already made OpenAI account or by signing up.
 2. Clone the repo
    ```sh
    https://github.com/mkantrr/personal-turing-test-chatbot.git